redhat-openstack/ansible-nfv/docs/tripleo/post_install/openstack_tasks.md

 Openstack tasks play perform the following tasks on the existing Openstack environment.

 * Setup Openstack environment
     * Creates and prepares the virtual pip environment with all required command line tools.
       Creates clouds.yml file with all the details for the connection to the Openstack env.
 * Creates users, projects, clouds.yaml user configs and set quotas.
     * Creates users and projects based on the specified variables.
     * Generates users rc files.
     * Generates users configs within the clouds.yaml file for the later tasks by the users.
 * Creates networks
     * Creates networks, subnets, routers and ports by using the variables list provided to the play.
       Public networks sets as a gateway on the router and private networks sets as a router interface by using the 'external' flag within the variables provided.
       The interfaces for the instance could be specified as a network name or as a created port name.
 * Upload images
     * Upload provided images to the glance store of the overcloud.
+* Aggregate groups
+    * Creates aggregation groups with defined hosts and metadata.
 * Creates flavors and extra_specs
     * Creates flavors for the instances.
 Extra_specs could be created for the flavors if required.
 * Creates keypair